SciML/Catalyst.jl/README.md

 for sensitivity analysis, parameter estimation, machine learning applications, etc).

+## 2022 JuliaCon Workshop Info
+The Pluto notebooks used in the workshop can be downloaded from: https://github.com/TorkelE/JuliaCon2022_Catalyst_Workshop

 ## Breaking Changes and New Features

 Breaking changes and new functionality are summarized in the